 Upon your arrival at Noi Bai Airport, you’ll be greeted by our guide and driver at the pickup lobby.
 You’ll then enjoy a 45-minute drive to the heart of Hanoi, passing over the Red River, where you can catch a glimpse of the city’s unique architecture and its famously bustling traffic.

-Get pick up by tour guide to The Temple of Literature which was built under the Ly dynasty in 11th century for worshipping Confucius and teaching Royal children.
+Our visit to Hanoi starts with the Temple of Literature which was built under the Ly dynasty in 11th century for worshipping Confucius and teaching Royal children.
 Enjoy a walk in the garden to the city’s symbol Khue Van Cac.
 You will then visit the World Heritage "stone steles” which shows the name of outstanding students.
 Continue to explore the Quoc Tu Giam which is considered as the first national university of Vietnam.

-In the afternoon, you visit The French Quarter – it is a “little Paris” in Hanoi with tree-lined boulevards, government head offices and a big square.
+Next, we visit the French Quarter – it is a “little Paris” in Hanoi with tree-lined boulevards, government head offices and a big square.
 Visit (outside) Ho Chi Minh’s mausoleum before having a leisurely walk in the botanical gardens to visit the Presidential Palace, Ho Chi Minh’s house on stilts where he used to live and work.
 Towards the unique One – pillar pagoda which is one of the city’s symbols.
 It takes us from 1 to 2 hours to explore this complex, depending on the number of traveler.

 8:00 AM: Start from your hotel for 2 hour drive to Bai Dinh pagoda which is one of the most impressive of Buddhism centers in Vietnam.
 On arrival at pagoda, walk along a path with 500 stone arhats alongside it, lining the route to the main pagodas.
 Each of the large pagodas and huge statues is an example of artistic architecture.